 Use painter’s tape to mask off the top of the walls around the entire room.
 Consider using a pre-taped painter’s plastic that will hang down and cover the top foot of the wall.
 (If you’re going to be painting the walls anyway, you can skip this step.)

 2. Clean the Ceiling

 Painting over the dust and cobwebs will just adhere it to the ceiling and look messy.
-Get a duster out and really clean as much of the dust off as possible.
+Get a duster out, or vacuum attachments, and really clean as much of the dust off as possible.
 Don't be afraid to break out a cleaning eraser for hard-stuck grime.